rsm-gh/akbl/README.md

 ### GUI: After making changes to a theme, the changes are not applied

-For the moment, the themes need to be saved before applying them.
+This is because the themes need to be saved before applying them.
 Any unsaved change will not be recognized by the daemon.

 ### GUI: What's the function of the tempo button / clock icon / right-top corner button?